Italy, looking to lift lockdown starting May 4, considers advice from scientists, economists and psychiatrists

 He called for a “serious, scientific program.”

-The myriad task forces advising the government on Phase II include not just epidemiologists and health policy experts, but economists and psychiatrists.
+The myriad task forces advising the government on Phase II include not just epidemiologists and health policy experts but also economists and psychiatrists.

 “It’s not by chance that you use the same word, ‘depression,’ both economically and existentially,” said Fabrizio Starace, a psychiatrist on one task force.
 “We can expect an increase of conditions like anxiety, irritability, insomnia, relational problems.
 The fantasy everyone is entertaining is that of a return to normalcy.
 Clearly our gradual recovery won’t match normalcy.”